ZPYin/ALiE/docs/intro_to_configuration_file.md

 ## Configuration file

 The configurations are composed of KEYWORDS.
 The keywords in the configuration file can be divided into two groups: **General** and **Specific**.
 The general keywords are mandatory and will be valid for all the outputs; while, specific keywords are only valid for single lidar.
+An example of the configuration file can be found [here](../lib/config/config_template.yml).

 Genreal keywords are as below: